Curriculum Specialist Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a curriculum specialist?

 Most positions require a master's degree in education, curriculum and instruction, or a subject-specific field like mathematics or science.
-Some employers accept a bachelor's degree plus specialized training in instructional design or educational technology, but master's degrees significantly strengthen your H-1B case.
+Some employers accept a bachelor's degree plus specialized training in instructional design or educational technology, but master's degrees significantly strengthen your H-1B visa case.

 How to find Curriculum Specialist jobs with visa sponsorship?